MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 5. On the right side of the screen on the Properties panel, select the **Display Name** field, and change it to **Main Information**.

-6. Select the **Table Columns** from the left hand navigation pane and add the following fields below the **Owner** field by dragging columns to the form or simply clicking column names:
+6. Select the **Table Columns** from the left navigation pane and add the following fields below the **Owner** field by dragging columns to the form or simply clicking column names:

 	1. **Visitor**